jokersoft/gcp-tf-template/README.md

 # gcp-tf-template
-Terraform template for quick-start on GCP.
+Terraform templates for quick-start on GCP.